 Learn how to use basic and specialized Medical Laboratory Technology to provide precise lab results requested by physicians to diagnose, treat, and monitor disease.
-Curriculum combines academic courses with clinical experience in hematology, coagulation, microbiology, immunohematology, chemistry, parasitology, immunology, and urinalysis.
+The curriculum combines academic courses with clinical experience in hematology, coagulation, microbiology, immunohematology, chemistry, parasitology, immunology, and urinalysis.

 Associate in Science Degree

 The Associate in Science in Medical Laboratory Technology (MLT) prepares students as entry-level medical laboratory technicians.
 Medical laboratory technicians use basic and specialized laboratory skills, computer technology and knowledge of the human body to provide accurate and precise laboratory results requested by the physician to help diagnose, treat, and monitor disease.
 Medical laboratory technicians must also demonstrate ethical and moral attitudes and principles.
 An attitude of respect for the patient and confidentiality of the patient's record and diagnoses must be maintained at all times.

 The MLT curriculum offers courses in basic sciences (biology, chemistry, anatomy & physiology), mathematics, social sciences, and the humanities as well as both didactic (including student laboratories) and clinical experience courses in the areas of hematology, coagulation, microbiology, immunohematology, chemistry, parasitology, immunology, and urinalysis.

 Upon completion of the program, students are eligible to sit for a national certification examination, passage of which is required for state licensure.
 The certification of choice for most employers is through the American Society of Clinical Pathology (ASCP) Board of Certification.
 Completion of the MLT Program is not contingent upon passage of any external certification examination.

 National Accrediting Agency for Clinical Laboratory Sciences